i2-wustl/gic-toolkit/README.md

 _Please note this is considered **alpha software**._

 _This repository is very much a work in progress.
 It's realized vision is still unclear.
 The goal is to make certain aspects of PIC-SURE maintenance and administration easier.

+The repository is a testing ground for exploring various ideas with possibly lots of breaking changes to come or abandonment.
+At worst case, it can serve as an example of what not to to :-) .

-Lots of breaking changes to come.
-It's currently unaffiliated with [hms-dbmi][8], the primary drivers of PIC-SURE and GIC._
+The work is currently unaffiliated with [hms-dbmi][8], the primary drivers of PIC-SURE and GIC._

 ## Quick Start